Ethkoh/Notes/datacamp_python.md

 barplot:
 automatically show 95% ci.
 Assuming our data is a random sample of some population, we can be 95% sure that the true population mean in each group lies within the confidence interval shown.
+When the y-variable is True/False, bar plots will show the percentage of responses reporting True.
 ```
 sns.catplot(x="day",
 y="total_bill",